 Caleb found us a hotel in downtown Ogden close to Union Station where we met with H+N for their engagement photos.
 We stayed at the Hampton Inn & Suites and rooms were nice and the staff was incredibly friendly.
 I also liked that they had cookies, a coffee bar, and warm apple cider in the lobby.

-Where we ate?
+Where did we eat?

-For dinner on Friday evening, after the engagement session we went to one of H+N’s favorites, Slackwater Pub & Pizzeria in Ogden.
+For dinner on Friday evening, after the engagement session, we went to one of H+N’s favorites, Slackwater Pub & Pizzeria in Ogden.
 I ordered a Cobb Salad and Caleb ordered a personal pizza: California Sunrise: Green Goddess dressing, roasted chicken, peppered bacon, and three-cheese blend.
 Topped with fresh avocado, sun-dried tomatoes, and chiffonade spinach.
 Caleb tried Stone Brewing’s Finish Before 10-31-17 and I had a Stinger Cider from the local winery, Hive Winery.

-For breakfast on Saturday morning we went to a local diner called Pig & a Jelly Jar.
+For breakfast, on Saturday morning we went to a local diner called Pig & a Jelly Jar.
 We shared the Creole Pork Belly Benedict: Braised and shredded local pork belly, two poached eggs, with baked beans and kale, topped with tomato creole sauce, served over two biscuits with a side of breakfast potatoes.
 We substituted the potatoes for a side of sausage.
 Unfortunately, I wasn’t able to try much on the menu because they cook everything in Safflower Oil, which I am highly allergic to.

-For dinner on Saturday we went back to the main drag in Ogden, 25th street and ate at a bbq joint called Smokey’s.
+For dinner, on Saturday we went back to the main drag in Ogden, 25th street, and ate at a bbq joint called Smokey’s.
 We tried the Boudin Balls for an appetizer and they were incredible!!
 We also shared the Smoked Turkey dinner with a loaded baked potato and potato salad as sides.

 Where we explored?